tmo1/sms-ie/README.md

 ## Installation

 SMS Import / Export is available from [Github](https://github.com/tmo1/sms-ie).
 The repository can be cloned and built locally, from the command line (e.g., by issuing `gradlew assembleDebug` in the root directory of the project) or within Android Studio.
 Releases, which include pre-built APK packages, can be downloaded from the [Releases page](https://github.com/tmo1/sms-ie/releases), and are also available at [F-Droid](https://f-droid.org/packages/com.github.tmo1.sms_ie/).
-Automatically built packages of the latest code pushed to the repository are available [here](https://github.com/tmo1/sms-ie/actions/workflows/build.yml) (click on the latest workflow run, then click on `com.github.tmo1.sms_ie` in the `Artifacts` section).
+Automatically built (debug) packages of the latest code pushed to the repository are generally available [here](https://github.com/tmo1/sms-ie/actions/workflows/build.yml) (click on the latest workflow run, then click on `com.github.tmo1.sms_ie` in the `Artifacts` section).

 ## Usage